-While there are hundreds of characters in War and Peace, I think Tolstoy wants us to find the ones who really matter.
+While there are hundreds of characters in War and Peace, I think Tolstoy wants us to find the ones who really matter to us.
 I’d say it’s like differentiating between friends and one-time acquaintances in our own lives.

-Reading War and Peace can take a while – that’s fine
+5. Be patient… reading War and Peace can take a while

-Whether you choose to read a chapter a week, a chapter a day, or to do away with all targets whatsoever, read it in your own way.
-You could also try listening to an audiobook, perhaps while you travel, walk or go about chores.
-This is something I’m planning to do for my reading of War and Peace next August.
+Whether you choose to read a chapter a week, a chapter a day, or to do away with all targets whatsoever, read War and Peace in your own way.

-Keep notes, read summaries or stock-up on Post-its (whatever works for you)
+7. Keep notes, read summaries, or cover your book with Post-its (whatever works for you)